holger1411/11straps/README.md

 **Demo**: <a href="https://11straps.com" target="_blank">11straps.com</a>

 ## What is 11straps?
 11straps is a simple boilerplate.
-It combines the static site generator <a href="https://www.11ty.dev/" target="_blank">11ty</a> with the CSS framework <a href="https://getbootstrap.com/" target="_blank">Bootstrap 5</a>.
+It combines the static site generator <a href="https://www.11ty.dev/" target="_blank">11ty</a> with the CSS framework <a href="https://getbootstrap.com/" target="_blank">Bootstrap 5</a> and is stitched together with some npm and Gulp magic dust.
 It minifies and purges the CSS file (so it removes any unused CSS) and comes with a static server and browser sync support for your local development.

 ## Requirements
 You need Node (at least v8+) on your computer.
 To check if you have node and what version run this command in your terminal: